 Then, when you’re in restaurants, all you have to do is scan the menu for these safe favorites.

 Here are some of the most common vegetarian dishes you’ll find across China:

-- Fried egg with tomato (Xīhóngshì chǎodàn 西红柿炒蛋)
+- Fried egg and tomato (Xīhóngshì chǎodàn 西红柿炒蛋)

 - Cold cucumber and garlic salad (Pāi huángguā 拍黄瓜)

 - Sautéed cabbage with mushrooms (Xiānggū yóucài 香菇油菜)